bikidsx/dazy/docs/TEMPLATES.md

 }
 ```

-When running this template, Debu will prompt for these values.
+When running this template, Dazy will prompt for these values.

 ## Sharing Templates